 - Transportation to the trailhead

-- Cargo mules to carry food and equipment
+- Pack mules to carry food and gear

 - Comfortable camping equipment (tents, tables, chairs)

-- Eureka 4-men tents for each two travelers
+- Eureka tents for 4 people, shared by 2 travelers

-- Duffle bags up to 7 kilos for your stuff, carried by mules
+- Duffel bags up to 7 kg for your belongings, carried by mules

-- Vegan, vegetarian, and gluten-free options are available upon request
+- Vegan, vegetarian, and gluten-free options available upon request

-- 1-night hotel stay in Ollantaytambo (Tunupa Lodge or similar)
+- 1 night hotel in Ollantaytambo (Tunupa Lodge or similar)

-- 1-night hotel stay in Aguas Calientes (Susanna INN or similar)
+- 1 night hotel in Aguas Calientes (Susanna INN or similar)

 - Entrance ticket to Machu Picchu